Stack Overflow | Google Group | Gitter Chat | Subreddit | Youtube | Documentation | Contribution Guide |

 The library works with JSON and YAML on both schema definitions and input data.

-The OpenAPI 3.0 specification is using JSON schema to validate the request/response, but there are some differences.
-With a configuration file, you can enable the library to work with OpenAPI 3.0 validation.
+The OpenAPI 3.0 specification is using JSON schema to validate the request/response.
+The library has support for the OpenAPI 3.0 and OpenAPI 3.1 dialects.

 Following the design principle of the Light Platform, this library has minimal dependencies to ensure there are no dependency conflicts when using it.